caraortizmah/BindingInteraction/README.md

     Author: Carlos Andrés Ortiz Mahecha
 ```

-`BindingInteraction` is pipeline software that manages and uses other programs to do some tasks
-related to calculating protein peptides receptor-ligand binding energy in the field of computational chemistry.
+`MHC Binding Interaction (MHCBI)` is a pipeline software that manages and uses other programmes to perform some tasks related to calculating protein peptide receptor-ligand binding energy in the field of computational chemistry.
-BindingInteraction has been applied to receptor-ligand complexes, such as Major Histocompatibility
+The MHCBI has been used with receptor-ligand complexes, such as major histocompatibility complex (MHC) proteins.
-Complex class II (MHC II) proteins.
-You can therefore extrapolate it to other approaches (i.e. MHC-like).
+It can therefore be extrapolated to other non-covalent interaction systems (i.e. MHC-like structures).

-`BindingInteraction` uses some programs and does several tasks detailed below:
+The `MHCBI` uses some programmes and does several tasks as detailed below:

-     1. Dowser and DowserX softwares for fitting waters into a molecular structure.
+     1. Dowser and DowserX software for putting water molecules into a protein structure.
-     2. MOPAC software for optimizing geometries having dowsed waters.
+     2. MOPAC software for several kinds of calculation using semi-empirical quantum methods (SQM), such as optimisation geometries and single point energies, as in this methodology.
-     3. Dunbrack library on Chimera software for substituting residues for others
-         specifically selected by the user.
+     3. Dunbrack library on graphical interface Chimera software for substituting residues for others selected by the user.
-     4. Propka 3.1 for assigning charges to molecular structures.
+     4. Propka 3.1 for assigning charge to a protein structure.
-     5. GAMESS software for calculating energies using FMO-DFTB3 theory level.
+     5. GAMESS software for calculating binding energies using the Fragment Molecular Orbital method (FMO) at SQM DFTB3.

-Calculations at FMO-DFTB3 theory level must have been fragmented by another program.
-In our case, that program is Facio.
-However, Facio is not controlled by `BindingInteraction`
-due to this program's closed source license.
+When the `MHCBI` uses GAMESS software, molecules must be fragmented prior to the single point energy calculation.
+These fragmentations are performed by a graphical user interface programme known as Facio; however, Facio is not controlled by `MHCBI` in script mode due to this programme is non-open source licence.

-## BindingInteraction v1.0
+## MHCBI v2.0

-The aim of the `BindingInteraction` pipeline is to automate tasks in computational chemistry
-requiring several replications for calculating binding energies in receptor-ligand complexes.
+The aim of the `MHCBI` pipeline is to automate tasks regarding binding energy methodology for MHC-like systems requiring several replications for estimating receptor-ligand interactions.

-This pipeline is open source (see the LICENSE file for details).
+This pipeline is open source GPL-3.0 License and intended to be adapted, modified or used according to user needs.

 ### Download